djsantos/Mount-Snow/README.md

 -following:added script tags for jquery and sockets.io -followers:added script tags for jquery and sockets.io

 ## Project Assignment 05
 Here is a list of the files and the additions we made:

+#app.js
+-added more socket.io to handle activity feed and following

 #library files: